Deep Frequency Filtering for Domain Generalization: Conclusion

 \section{Conclusion}

-In this paper, we first conceptualize \ourfull~(\ours) and point out that such a simple frequency-domain feature filtering operation can significantly facilitate domain generalization.
+In this paper, we first conceptualize \ourfull~(\ours) and point out that such a simple mechanism can significantly enhance the generalization ability of deep neural networks across domains.
 This provides a novel alternative for this field.
-Furthermore, we discuss the instantiation of \ours~and showcase implementing \ours~with a simple spatial attention in the frequency domain can bring stunning performance improvements for domain generalization.
-Extensive experiments and ablation study demonstrate the effectiveness of our proposed method on improving domain generalization.
-Besides, we also show the potentials of our proposed \ours~for other general-purpose tasks, such as the ImageNet-1K classification.
-We leave the exploration on more instantiations of our conceptualized \ourfull~in the future work, and encourage more combinations of conventional signal processing technologies and deep learning.
+Furthermore, we discuss the implementations of \ours~and showcase the implementation with a simple spatial attention in the frequency domain can bring stunning performance improvements for DG.
+Extensive experiments and ablation studies demonstrate the effectiveness of our proposed method.
+We leave the exploration on more effective instantiations of our conceptualized DFF in the future work, and encourage more combinations and interplay between conventional signal processing and deep learning technologies.

 { }